vagelim/scripts/README.md

 - **add_note.py**  - add a note to SimpleNote (requires SimpleNote account)

-- **cam.py**    	  - very customized script that SSHs to my home network, finds my Android phone over the local network, and makes an SSH tunnel to it
+- **cam.py**    	  - very customized script that SSHs to my home network, finds my Android phone over the local network, and makes an SSH tunnel to it for remote viewing

-- **frame2.py**         - redis framework that enables logging and secure storing of keys
+- **frame2.py**         - incomplete redis framework with transaction logging and some other operations

 - **geoTranslate.py**   - simple little script to translate an address to its GPS coordinates